sterlingmuller/SongJournal/README.md

-# SongJournal
+# SongJournal - Public Readme

+# Overview

-SongJournal is a tool for organizing song recordings and writing lyrics.
+Song Journal is a tool for organizing song recordings and writing lyrics.

 The Starred version of a Song is displayed on the Home Screen.
-Pressing on a Song will open the Song Folder, containing all takes of a song.
+Pressing on a Song will open the Song Folder, containing all Takes of a Song.
 Takes can be appended with notes, starred, or renamed.
 Songs include a Lyrics Page for adding lyrics, chords, time signature, and bpm.
-User can export songs, individual takes, or lyrics as a print-ready pdf.

-# Downloading the Android APK

-The latest APK can be found in the Releases section of this repository.
-Navigate to the most recent release and download the file with the .apk extension under Assets.
+Groups of Pages can be exported as a print-ready pdf.
+User can import/export an app backup and connect to Dropbox to enable autosyncing of recordings and lyrics.

 ## Access, share, and delete songs on Home Screen and change Theme on Settings Screen